COOKIE NOTICE

 What happens when a child attends an independent mainstream school?

-If a child is awarded a bursary or scholarship by an independent mainstream school, any additional funding requirements which could be met by PP+ funding must be detailed within the PEP and agreed by the Virtual School Head.
+If a child is awarded a bursary or scholarship by an independent mainstream school, any additional funding requirements which could be met by PP+ funding must be detailed within the PEP and agreed through the Virtual School PEP quality assurance process.

 Can EYPP be used to fund additional nursery hours?